maxpumperla/betago/PITCHME.md

 +++

 ## The perfect game of go (?)
-- In current position, evaluate all next moves (search the tree)
+- Evaluate all next moves (search the tree)
 - Choose the move that maximizes your result (likely win) |
 - Your opponent will choose the move that minimizes your result (likely loss) |
-- This tree search approach is called _minimax_ |
+- This tree search approach is called minimax |
 - Discard hopeless sub-trees |
 - Bound sub-trees by replacing them by $v^{\ast}(s)$ |
 - A sophisticated extension of this beat Kasparov in 1997 (alpha-beta pruning) |

 +++

 ## Well, but...